theupshift/chrdev/about.md

 Most of my OSS can be found on my [github profile](https://github.com/christian-fei).

-I try to stay up to date with what people are coming up with, everyday there's something new to learn and to try out.
+I try to stay up to date with what people are coming up with, every day there's something new to learn and to try out.

 Thus I read a lot, here you can find [my full pocket reading history](/pocket/).